Wendong-Huo/thesis-bodies/README.md

     * We might modify _eval.py to see which category does the network assign to one set of body parameters.

+    * Start ant_50_100 and ant_100_100 on VACC bluemoon. hope.

+10. A very good suggestion from Josh

+    * train two policies on a dataset with only two bodies which are different significantly.
+One run with body info and the other run without.
+There will be a good chance that the agent will use the body info to treat two bodies slightly differently.
+If this won't work, there must be still something wrong in the code!

 7. Argument

     * Changes in parameter and topology.
 People usually think topology is more important than parameter changes.
 But if we think about this https://sustainablefisheries-uw.org/wp-content/uploads/2018/06/ShingletonFigure-1.jpg, we will realize parameter is important.